amirh0ss3in/SoME4/script.md

 The short, and perhaps surprising, answer is... for a general, complex system... you don't.
 At least, not perfectly.

-There is no known algorithm that can efficiently find the exact ground state for *any* arbitrary set of tensions `Jᵢⱼ`.
+There is no known algorithm that can efficiently find the exact ground state for *any* arbitrary set of tensions $J_{ji}$.
 It belongs to a class of problems believed to be fundamentally hard for classical computers.

 However, for a few, very special cases where the network of connections is highly structured, mathematicians and physicists *have* found clever ways to solve it exactly.
 The most famous example is the **2D planar graph**—any graph that can be drawn flat without its edges crossing.
 In a landmark 1944 paper, Lars Onsager found a stunning analytical solution for these systems.
 But this is only possible because of the grid's rigid, two-dimensional structure.
 The moment you allow connections in 3D, an exact solution is once again out of reach.